How to Fix Sump motor failure on KitchenAid KDFE204KPS

 Step 6

-Reinstall the filter and lower spray arm, making sure the spray arm spins freely and the filter locks down correctly, since either being loose can damage the new motor by allowing debris into the impeller.
+Finally, reinstall the filter and lower spray arm, making sure the spray arm spins freely and the filter locks down correctly.
+If either is loose, it can damage the new motor by allowing debris into the impeller.
 Restore power and run a full Normal cycle, then listen and observe — the sump motor should run quietly and continuously without humming, tripping the breaker, or triggering an error code.
 Any abnormal noise at this stage points to an impeller obstruction or a misaligned motor mount worth investigating before the next run.

 Where to Buy Replacement Parts